ubco-W2022T2-data301/project-group-group55/README.md

 ## Describe your topic/interest in about 150-200 words

 In this analysis, we hope to examine the factors impacting overall customer flight satisfaction and find the area that determines service satisfaction the most.
 We are interested in this topic because it is a blend of our group interests.
 We have two group members with interests in psychology, and one with interests in marketing.
 This dataset includes areas of flight impacting customer satisfaction, from a psychological view it is interesting to see which factors are most important to individuals when determining their level of satisfaction beginning from booking the flights to the point they pick up their baggage at the destination airport.
 From a marketing perspective, it is interesting to see how the airline will prioritize which aspects of the flights to market to customers over others based on the impact on satisfaction.
-As we feel that the following factors may have the most impact, we specifically want to look at the ease of online booking, cleanliness of the plane, and flight delay and the impacts on satifaction.
+As we feel that the following factors may have the most impact, we specifically want to look at the impact of online services, delay in arrivals and departures, and in-flight services and factors which impact flight satifaction.

 ## Describe your dataset in about 150-200 words